 2.1.1.
 Object ID¶

-The ID of this object will be a hash of the Account
+The ID of this object will be a hash of the Account and Authorize fields, combined with the unique space key for Delegate objects, which will be defined during implementation.

 2.1.2.
-Permissions
+Permissions¶

 This field is an array of permissions to delegate to the account, as listed in XLS-74d, Account Permissions.
 The array will have a maximum length of 10.